Hoditalab/-Data-Analyst-Portfolio/README.md

 Data annotation using INCEpTION

-Critical thinking applied to data analysis
+In addition to my technical skills, I also pride myself on my critical thinking and problem-solving abilities.
+I am able to approach data analysis with a strategic mindset, and to identify key issues and opportunities in the data.

 # #